 value can be used to accept all variables for certain GUID.

-WARNING: Choose variables carefully, as the nvram.plist file is not vaulted.
-For instance, do not include boot-args or csr-active-config, as these can be used to bypass SIP.
+WARNING: Choose variables very carefully, as nvram.plist is not vaulted.
+For instance, do not put boot-args or csr-active-config, as this can bypass SIP.

 6. WriteFlash

 Description: Enables writing to flash memory for all added variables.